What will render colleges obsolete?

 It is not a coincidence that colleges have endured for so long.
 They take advantage of a strong feedback loop that strengthens their position in society.

-I believe classes belong to the content portion of the “college bundle”.
-There are two other parts that are highly relevant: the social experience and the badge.
-These two portions have not been implemented well enough by new initiatives.
+I believe classes belong to the content “portion” of the “college bundle”.
+But there is more to the bundle than just classes.
+Two other parts of it are as essential as classes themselves.
+They are the social experience and the badge.
+And the truth is that, so far, these two have not been implemented well enough by “competitors” to colleges.

 Take Coursera, for example.
 Their badges — which are, basically, certificates for LinkedIn profiles — just aren’t compelling enough.
 It could be a matter of time before they start to become more relevant, but I am not bullish.
 I think we need more creative attempts to reinvent both the social experience and the badge.